How to Take Care of Your New Tattoo

 You’ll come home from the artist with a bandage over your tattoo.
 After a few hours, thoroughly wash your hands and dry them with a paper towel before removing the bandage.
 You should also ask your artist for specifics about how long to wait.

 Once the bandage comes off, they may be fluid oozing from the tattoo.
 This is blood, plasma and some extra ink.
 It’s normal.
 Your skin will also be red and sore.
 It might feel slightly warm to the touch.

 With clean hands, wash the tattoo with warm water and a fragrance-free soap.
 DO NOT use a washcloth as they can harbor bacteria.
 Leave the bandage off so the tattoo can heal.

 Your tattoo will have a duller, cloudy appearance by now.
 You will also notice scabs forming, this is because your skin is healing.

-Wash your tattoo once or twice a day and apply Mad Rabbit Tattoo Balm.
+Wash your tattoo once or twice a day and apply Mad Rabbit Soothing Gel.
 When you wash, you might notice some ink running into the sink, but this is just excess ink that’s come up through your skin.

 Days 4 to 6